PaulRBerg/prb-math/README.md

 ## Security

-While I set a high bar for code quality and test coverage, you shouldn't assume that this project is completely safe to use.
+While I set a high bar for code quality and test coverage, you should not assume that this project is completely safe to use.
 The contracts have not been audited by a security researcher.

 ### Caveat Emptor